-30 Jun Your POPO Blurb Here
+30 Jun Your Poetry Postcard Fest Blurb Here

 Paul Nelson’s epic Slaughter explores the history, mythology and ecology of a place, a meeting-ground for various cultural interchanges, both good and bad, in the tradition of Charles Olson’s Maximus Poems or W.C.
 Williams’ Paterson, but uniquely his own.
 It is a pleasure to read—enlightening, serious, funny, and overflowing with life.